RobinTTY/LearningCollection/Web/React/Advanced tutorial/README.md

 - comparable with Angular
 - comprise the UI
 - implemented as class with a state and a render method
+- the state is an object which contains various properties, these determine how the component renders and behaves
+- there can also be an application level state by using a state manager like _Redux_

 ### Render Method